 If you are in to Thai food like me, Krabi Town is a food heaven!
 You do know that Thai curries are originally from the South right?
-Also, with the Andaman sea at Krabi’s doorstep it should come as no surprise that Krabi seafood is fresh and one of the best.
+Also, with the Andaman sea at its doorstep it should come as no surprise that seafood here is fresh and one of the best.

 On the other hand, being a major tourist destination, Krabi also adds more cosmopolitan options to its food scene.
 Many restaurants offering food from around the world call Krabi home so there should be something even for the most fastidious palate.

 Uno Restaurant If your pizza craving needs satisfying then Uno can do the job for you.
-Don’t expect real Italian thin crust with good ingredients and prices that are far more reasonable than other Italian restaurants here.
+You can expect thin crust with good ingredients and prices that are far more reasonable than other Italian restaurants here.
 The four cheese pizza was very tasty and served with a courteous and friendly smile.

 Poo Dam Bar & Restaurant Seafood galore.
 They used to be at the river front, but the recent move only affected the wonderful flavors in a positive way.
 The menu is a bit more expensive than seafood on the street, but the quality, hygiene and atmosphere more than make up for it.
 Pick your own seafood and pay per weight.